opentoolset/netty-agents/README.md

 # netty-agents

-Easy to use, message based and synchronous (like request/response paradigm of HTTP) communication interface library based on Netty (https://netty.io/).
+Easy to use, strong-typing, message based and synchronous (like request/response pattern of HTTP) communication interface library based on Netty (https://netty.io/).